ppieper/Z-Space/README.md

 	git config --global user.name "Your Name Here" (this is what shows up in your commits-can be anything you want) git config --global user.email your@email.com (this is the email address of your GitHub account)

-Also please take the time to familiarize yourself with the commands and ask for help if you need to, to prevent any "accidents"

-Commands you should know:

-	git branch
-	git checkout
-	git pull
-	git add --all
-	git commit -m "Message here"
-	git push
-	git fetch
-	git merge

-Some of these can mess up things a bit so be sure you know what you're doing beforehand.